 FREE Second Opinion ($199 value) Call 858-459-0077 today to schedule.

 Missing teeth don’t simply pose a cosmetic problem – they can cause a lot of oral health problems, too.
 When a tooth is lost, the teeth adjacent to the gap tend to shift toward the open space, which affects the overall alignment of the teeth and the strength and integrity of the bite.
 The resulting misalignment gives food particles more spaces in which to become lodged and contribute to tooth decay.
 In the meanwhile, the altered bite can make chewing and speaking more difficult.
 Even one missing tooth can lead to considerable trouble.
-Fortunately, a time-honored solution exists in the form of dental bridges, which Dr. Weston Spencer custom-crafts to exact specifications at his La Jolla and Rancho Santa Fe offices.
+Fortunately, a time-honored solution exists in the form of dental bridges, which Dr. Weston Spencer custom-crafts to exact specifications at his La Jolla dental office.

 If you are missing one or more of your natural teeth and you would like to learn about your replacement options, including dental bridges, we invite you to schedule your initial consultation with Dr. Spencer by contacting our San Diego restorative dentistry practice today.

 Traditional fixed dental bridges are dental appliances comprising between one and three replacement teeth – or pontics – that are secured in the mouth by dental crowns.
 These crowns are attached to the natural, healthy teeth adjacent to the gap once occupied by tooth or teeth that are now missing.
 The pontics can be made from gold or alloys, but to achieve a natural look, porcelain is most often preferred.

 As an alternative to traditional fixed bridges, patients may also opt for dental bridges supported by dental implants.
 Unlike fixed bridges, implant-supported bridges do not rely on natural teeth for support and therefore do not require any alteration of healthy teeth.